 Instructions

 - Add enough fresh herbs to fill the jar ¾ of the way full.
-If you are using dried lemon balm, fill the jar ⅓ of the way full.
-This will ensure there’s enough space for the leaves to expand as they absorb the alcohol.
+If you are using dried herbs, fill the jar ⅓ of the way full.
+Filling the jar only ⅓ full will ensure there’s enough space for the leaves to expand as they absorb the alcohol.

-- Fully submerge the lemon balm in alcohol.
+- Next, fully submerge the lemon balm in alcohol.

-- Add a lid to the jar and tighten.
-If you’re using a metal lid, make sure to add a piece of parchment paper between the lid and the alcohol to prevent the metal from corroding.
+- Add a lid and date and label it so you know what it is and when you made it.
+If you’re using a metal lid, add a piece of parchment paper between the lid and the alcohol to prevent the metal from corroding.
 Give the jar a good shake to make sure everything is fully submerged.

 - Leave the jar to sit in a cool, dark place away from direct sunlight for 6-8 weeks.
-If you remember to, give the jar a shake every few days to ensure the leaves remain fully covered in alcohol.
+Aim to give the jar a shake every few days to ensure the leaves remain fully covered in alcohol.

 - After 6-8 weeks, strain off the lemon balm using cheesecloth or a fine mesh strainer.
-Make sure to fully remove all of the plant material to prevent the tincture from going bad.
-It’s easier to fully strain off dry lemon balm by using cheesecloth (or a coffee filter).
+Make sure to fully remove all of the plant material to prevent the tincture from going bad more quickly.
+I have found that it’s easiest to fully strain off dry lemon balm using cheesecloth doubled over.
+You can also use a coffee filter but it’ll take a longer time.

-- Use a small funnel to pour the remaining liquid into the amber glass dropper bottle.
+- Use a small funnel to pour the lemon balm extract into the amber glass dropper bottle.

 Notes